TheFootballSocialClub/FSCRestBundle/README.md

 This bundle will generate a REST HATEOAS api based on the configuration you'll do.
 ATM it can only generate a read only api, backed by doctrine ORM.
+The representations are optimized for the XML format, but are also usable in JSON.

+If you create relations between resources, the bundle will automatically create links between them.

 The design tooks obviously many shortchuts, and is not an example of OOP design, but it works.
+But it's easy to override behavior because you need to the extend the classe that does everything, for each resource...

 This bundle was extracted from an app, and need some love to be usable. (ie composer, make tests work etc ...)